HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Introduction

 \IEEEpubidadjcol

-While the prospects for hyperspectral image restoration based on CNNs are promising, existing work in this domain also encounters several challenges.
-Firstly, the weight-sharing strategy inherent in CNNs constrains the model's ability to dynamically adapt to different inputs, potentially affecting its performance when dealing with unseen low-quality images.
-Secondly, the limited receptive field of individual convolutional layers, constrained by the size of the kernel, may significantly increase local restoration biases.
-Although some studies have proposed different convolution designs, current CNN-based restoration methods are still constrained by the effective receptive field\cite{guan2022dnrcnn,qrnn3d}.

-Subsequent Transformer architectures effectively addressed the limitations of receptive fields, leading to significant advancements in long-range dependency modeling and model performance.
-However, the inherent computational and memory complexity of the self-attention mechanism employed by Transformers results in quadratic growth in computational burden and memory requirements as sequence length increases\cite{khan2022transformers,sst,sert}.

-State Space Models (SSMs) have attracted significant research interest in addressing the challenge of modeling long sequences.
+Recently, significant research interest has been vested in State Space Models (SSMs) due to their potential to confront the challenge of modeling long sequences.
 They can be viewed as a fusion of recurrent neural networks (RNNs) and CNNs.
-Notable contributions in this domain include the Structured State Space (S4)\cite{gu2021efficiently} and its various extensions\cite{S5, H3, GSS}.
-The recent development, Mamba\cite{Mamba}, further enhances the S4 framework by incorporating a selection mechanism, enabling the model to focus on relevant information in an input-dependent manner.
-Additionally, hardware-aware optimizations are applied to ensure efficient training and inference.
-Mamba surpasses Transformers in handling large-scale datasets and exhibits linear scalability with sequence length, positioning it as a promising alternative for language modeling tasks.
-Concurrent research efforts have extended this architecture beyond 1D language tasks to 2D visual domains\cite{videomamba, mambair, zigmamba}, including tasks such as image classification and biomedical image segmentation.
-However, to our knowledge, there has been no exploration of leveraging this efficient architecture for addressing HSI denoising.
+Notable contributions in this domain include the Structured State Space (S4)~\cite{s4} and its various extensions~\cite{S5, H3, GSS}.
+The recent development, Mamba~\cite{Mamba}, not only enhances the S4 framework by incorporating a selection mechanism for an input-dependent focus on relevant information but also ensures efficient training and inference through hardware-aware optimizations.
+Mamba exhibits linear scalability with sequence length, positioning it as a promising alternative for language modeling tasks.
+Concurrent research efforts have extended this architecture beyond 1D language tasks to 2D visual domains, including tasks such as image classification and image segmentation~\cite{videomamba, mambair, zigmamba}.
+Despite this, it is still challenging to directly adapt the original Vision Mamba~\cite{visionmamba} architecture to HSI denoising because the high dimension and abundant spectral data dramatically increase the parameters of the model and demand extensive computational resources.
+To the best of our knowledge, the potential of leveraging this efficient architecture for addressing HSI denoising challenges has not yet been explored.